Model-independent ZH production cross section at FCC-ee: Introduction

 One of the flagship measurements of the FCC-ee Higgs physics program is the determination of the total \ZH production cross section, $\sigmaZH$, in a model-independent manner, providing direct access to the absolute coupling $\rm\gHZZ$.
 This measurement is made possible at an electron-positron collider thanks to the complete knowledge of the initial-state center-of-mass energy.
 In contrast, at hadron colliders the initial state is ill-defined due to parton distribution functions and non-perturbative effects, since only a fraction of each proton participates in the hard interaction, and this fraction cannot be measured on an event-by-event basis.
-It exploits the recoil-mass technique, in which events are selected by identifying the associated \Z boson decaying into a pair of fermions (either leptons or quarks, the latter subsequently hadronizing).
+At lepton colliders, one can exploit the recoil-mass technique, in which events are selected by identifying the associated \Z boson decaying into a pair of fermions (either leptons or quarks, the latter subsequently hadronizing).
 The mass computed from the four-momentum of the system opposite to the reconstructed \Z boson, $\mrec$, corresponds to the Higgs boson mass, up to detector resolution and radiative effects:

-Here, $\rm E_{f\bar{f}}$, $\rm p_{f\bar{f}}$ and $\rm m_{f\bar{f}}$ denote the energy, momentum and mass of the reconstructed difermion system, respectively.
+Here, $\rm E_{f\bar{f}}$, $\rm p_{f\bar{f}}$ and $\rm m_{f\bar{f}}$ denote the energy, momentum and mass of the reconstructed difermion system, respectively. $\sqrt{s}$ denotes the nominal average center-of-mass energy, precisely determined using accelerator instrumentation and independently measured in data using radiative-return events to the $\rm Z$ boson.
+It is set to 240 and 365~GeV for the two FCC-ee data-taking energies considered.
 Once the leptons or hadrons originating from the associated \Z boson are identified, the event selection becomes independent of the Higgs boson decay products, making the measurement model independent.
-While absolute model independence cannot be guaranteed in a strict sense, sensitivity to the Higgs boson decay mode is minimized and potential biases are explicitly addressed.
+While absolute model independence cannot be guaranteed in a strict sense, sensitivity to the Higgs boson decay mode is minimized, and potential biases are explicitly addressed.
 Dedicated bias tests are used to ensure that any remaining model dependence is controlled and remains within the quoted measurement uncertainties.